 But I promised.
 So it was time to show the power of perseverance to fulfill my promise and my goal.
 So on my last birthday, Mike took my husband and I on a scenic flight.
 We landed, went to lunch and flew home.
 Let me tell you, it was a lot windier than the weatherman warned.
 I was holding on for dear life.

 However, it forced me to push my comfort zone and I am so very thankful I did.
-Why is perseverance important?
+This is a perfect example of the importance of perseverance in life.
 It was one of the most wonderful birthday gifts I have ever received.
 And if it wasn’t for perseverance and pushing the limits of my comfort zone, I would have missed an incredible experience.

 Perseverance is proof of what your capable of